danielljeon/docs/notes/robotics.md

 the actual multiplication is still right-to-left.

 **Notation is read logically left to right, mathematical calculations are done right to left.**

+### 1.2 Quadrant-Aware Trigonometric Functions

+In robotics, special trigonometric functions like $\operatorname{Atan2}(y, x)$ are used instead of the standard one-argument versions (such as $\tan^{-1}(y/x)$).
+These functions are quadrant-aware, meaning they consider the signs of both x and y to determine the correct angle direction in the full 360 degree plane.

+This is important because robotic joints and end-effectors often move through multiple quadrants, and a normal arctangent function would lose that sign information, leading to incorrect angles or sudden jumps in orientation.

+Functions like `atan2` ensure that the calculated joint or tool angles always match the true geometric direction of motion, which is essential for accurate positioning, smooth control, and avoiding discontinuities in inverse kinematics.

 ---